vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_1/vulkan_mainloop_code.md

 	VK_CHECK(vkAcquireNextImageKHR(_device, _swapchain, 1000000000, get_current_frame()._swapchainSemaphore, nullptr, &swapchainImageIndex));
 ```

 vkAcquireNextImageKHR will request the image index from the swapchain, and if the swapchain doesn't have any image we can use, it will block the thread with a maximum for the timeout set, which will be 1 second.
-This will be our FPS lock.

 Check how we are sending the _swapchainSemaphore to it.
 This is to make sure that we can sync other operations with the swapchain having an image ready to render.

 We use the index given from this function to decide which of the swapchain images we are going to use for drawing.

 Time to begin the rendering commands.
 For that, we are going to reset the command buffer for this frame, and begin it again.
-We will need to add another function to the initializers code for this.
+We will need to use another one of the initializer functions.

 <!-- codegen from tag init_cmd_draw on file E:\ProgrammingProjects\vulkan-guide-2\shared/vk_initializers.cpp -->
 ```cpp